ideoforms/pylive/README.md

 It can perform many of the operations described in the [AbletonOSC API](https://github.com/ideoforms/AbletonOSC). **More comprehensive feature coverage is a work-in-progress.**

 If you are looking simply to send MIDI messages to Live, this module is not what you want.
 Instead, try setting up a [virtual MIDI bus](https://help.ableton.com/hc/en-us/articles/209774225-How-to-setup-a-virtual-MIDI-bus) and using [isobar](https://ideoforms.github.io/isobar/) to generate MIDI sequences.

+**Note for legacy users: As of 2023, pylive has been updated to to interface exclusively with [AbletonOSC](https://github.com/ideoforms/AbletonOSC) for Live 11 support.
+Legacy LiveOSC is no longer supported beyond [v0.2.2](https://github.com/ideoforms/pylive/releases/tag/v0.2.2).**

 ## Requirements